termux/x11-packages/README.md

 ## Building packages

-You can build all packages manually by using provided docker image.
+You can build all packages manually by using the provided docker image.
 The only requirements are Linux-based host with Docker installed.

 1. Clone this repository: